allenj12/rpn/README.md

 (expand '(rpn 1 2 +))
 3
 ```
-dup has the expected effect but also making sure calculations are not repeated
+dup has the expected effect but also ensures sure calculations are not repeated
 ```
 (expand '(rpn x y + dup +))
 (let ([g17 (+ x y)]) (+ g17 g17))